JulioDeBastiani/yolov3-tf2/records.md

 # Records

 ## About
-Here we store a list of the times that took for training an epoch of the yolo model.
-In each table we shall store.
+Here we store the tables of the time that took for training an epoch of the yolo model.
+In each table we store:

 - O.S. : The operating system.